kuzzleio/sdk-javascript/doc/7/core-classes/batch-controller/constructor/index.md

 Instantiate a new BatchController.

-Each instance will start a timer to periodicaly send batch requests.
+Each instance will start a timer to periodically send batch requests.

 ## Arguments